Checkout is arguably the most important step in the eCommerce process. After all, it's where you seal the deal and make the sale.

 Faster First-Time Purchases

-When customers use guest checkout, they aren't required to create store accounts.
-This omission reduces friction in the purchase process and helps users convert faster.
+One of the best benefits for consumers: it takes less time.
+Since they aren't required to create store accounts, this omission reduces friction in the purchase process and helps users convert faster.

 Reduced Abandoned Carts